The following policy is effective for travel after March 1, 2016

 - Frequency of Premier/Ministerial/MLA missions to the market/region over the preceding 24 months or future missions.
 Efforts should be made to avoid a high frequency of Premier/Ministerial/MLA missions to one particular region or country unless there is a strategic reason for doing so.
 Premier/Ministers/MLAs are also encouraged to better co-ordinate their mission plans to avoid overlapping international travel.

-- On a quarterly basis, a memo is forwarded from the Minister of EDT to all Ministers requesting a list of all proposed international travel plans for the upcoming year.
+- On a quarterly basis, a memo is forwarded from the Minister of EDTT to all Ministers requesting a list of all proposed international travel plans for the upcoming year.
 Proposed travel plans should include MLAs traveling on behalf of a Minister.
 The Annual International Travel Plan summarizes these submissions.
-The ADMs’ cross-ministry team reviews and assesses these proposals and makes recommendations to the Minister of EDT.
-The Minister of EDT advises each Minister via memo if they have preliminary support to begin the planning process for their international travel.
+The ADMs’ cross-ministry team reviews and assesses these proposals and makes recommendations to the Minister of EDTT.
+The Minister of EDTT advises each Minister via memo if they have preliminary support to begin the planning process for their international travel.
 This level of support does not provide sufficient authorization to book flights or incur expenses.

-- Once preliminary support is received through the Annual International Travel Plan, requests for Premier’s formal approval should be submitted to the Minister of EDT for processing.
+- Once preliminary support is received through the Annual International Travel Plan, requests for Premier’s formal approval should be submitted to the Minister of EDTT for processing.
 Six weeks prior to the departure date for international travel, and three weeks prior to departure for domestic out-of-province travel.

-- A transmittal memo; a completed Proposed Out-of-Province Travel form, including the mission objectives and key initiatives; and a detailed draft itinerary must be submitted to the Minister of EDT.
+- A transmittal memo; a completed Proposed Out-of-Province Travel form, including the mission objectives and key initiatives; and a detailed draft itinerary must be submitted to the Minister of EDTT.
 Requests will go to the Premier’s Chief of Staff for final approval.
 For Premier’s travel, travel requests are to be submitted to the President of Treasury Board and Minister of Finance for approval and should include the same documents as required for Ministers and MLAs.

 - Premier/Ministers/MLAs must include any personal time that may be taken in conjunction with an international or domestic out-of-province mission in the transmittal memo and on the travel form.
 Personal time expenses must be borne personally by the Premier/Minister/MLA.